Topic: Worship. Categories: Experience God> Know God>

 the new temple of worship

-In Christ Jesus we are the living temple or dwelling place of God on earth.
+In Christ Jesus we are now the temple of the Living God, where His glory dwells.
+The temple of God or His church is no longer restricted or contained by the ways of old or thinking.
 The new thing is always greater than the old with God.
-The Apostle Paul writes to the outcaste.

 Ephesians 2:19-22 Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.